Constraint on the chemical potentials of hydrogen and proton in recombination: A special case:

+This finding suggests that the quantity $\mu_{H}-m_{H}$ cannot discern between equilibrium and non-equilibrium states.
 On the other hand, this does not turn out for the electron and proton chemical potentials.
-Specifically, $\mu_{e}-m_{e}c^2$ and $\mu_{p}-m_{p}c^2$ effectively distinguish between equilibrium and non-equilibrium states, particularly for $z<1400$.
-The point at which the chemical potential curves of the electron and proton begin to diverge identifies the threshold of the phase transition from equilibrium to non-equilibrium regimes.
+Specifically, $\mu_{e}-m_{e}$ and $\mu_{p}-m_{p}$ effectively distinguish between equilibrium and non-equilibrium states, particularly for $z<1400$.
+The point at which the chemical potential curves of the electron and proton begin to diverge identifies the threshold of the transition from equilibrium to non-equilibrium regimes.
 This threshold is useful for estimating the start of primordial hydrogen recombination.